Advancing Collaborative Connections for Earth System Science (ACCESS) Program

 Successful proposals clearly identified user communities that will benefit from the technology and demonstrated linkages to pressing Earth science data management problems or the need for open source library and tool maintenance.

-A total of 72 proposals were received.
-All proposals were peer evaluated by an expert panel.
 The Earth Science Division of NASA's Science Mission Directorate selected 11 proposals for three-year awards pending satisfactory budget and work plan negotiations.
-The selected investigations are listed below, including Principal Investigator and institution.
+The selected investigations are listed below, including principal investigator and institution.

 - Advancing an Open-Access Repository for Earth Observation Training Data and Machine Learning Models, Seyed Hamed Alemohammad, Open Imagery Network, Inc.